opentok/opentok-android-sdk-samples/Basic-Video-Chat-ConnectionService_FCM/README.md

-# Basic Video Chat Java
+# Basic Video Chat ConnectionService FCM Java

 This application provides a completed version of the OpenTok [Basic Video Chat tutorial](https://tokbox.com/developer/tutorials/android/) for Android (differing only in some additional validation checks).
 Upon deploying this sample application, you should be able to have two-way audio and video communication using OpenTok.